Venezuela's president says oil price will not return to $100

 Maduro said Venezuela’s crude, which trades at a discount to other benchmarks due to its greater heavy-oil content, was at $38 a barrel - compared with $99 in June.

-NYMEX crude for March delivery CLc1 traded at $47.28 a barrel late on Wednesday.
+NYMEX crude for March delivery traded at $47.28 a barrel late on Wednesday.
+(Reporting by Alexandra Ulmer and Andrew Cawthorne; Editing by Alan Crosby)